If I posted that list, consisting entirely of hospital and cleanroom grade machines, nobody could afford them.

 Winix 6300 is a Korean-built value-first air cleaner, a top ten buy for those with limited budgets.

-My very similar Winix 5300 has run on my desk top, running modified filter trains including the exact-fit Fellowes HEPA, for over five years.
+My very similar Winix 5300 has run on my desk top, running modified filter trains including the exact-fit Fellowes HEPA, for almost ten years.

 Value shoppers can find the